truthly/magicmake/README.md

 <h2 id="about">1.
 About</h2>

-**magicmake** is a command line tool to detect and install missing packages, required when building a project from source
+**magicmake**: detect and install missing packages, required when building a project from source

 <h2 id="usage">2.
 Usage</h2>